 Where are you from?

-What inspired you to write THE FLAME IN THE MIST?
+What inspired you to write THE WIG IN THE WINDOW?

 What made you want to write in the first place?

-Do you have a theme in THE FLAME IN THE MIST that you find particularly important?
+Do you have a theme in WIG IN THE WINDOW that you find particularly important?

-If you could transport yourself into your book, what/who would you be?
-What would you do there?
+If you could transport yourself into your book who would you be?
+Why?